RobDavenport/Game-Design/Projects/Concept/Dice Based Roguelike.md

 - Events that temporarily modify dice for a single run could add unique twists, like turning all blank faces into critical hits.

 Potential Characters:
-Boneslinger: Gunslinger variant
+1. "Basic" balanced character
-Dice Mage: Mage variant
+2. Dice Mage: Mage variant.
+"Mana" resource which builds and spends
+3. Boneslinger: Gunslinger variant, "bullet" mechanic or crits
+4. ??

 ### **Story and Setting: Boneslingers**